Tweens are between the ages 8 and 12.

 “They’re fumbling with the ability to interpret other peoples’ emotions and even their own emotions,” says Dr. Kirmayer.
 “It’s a tough stage and a lot of parents will talk about how suddenly their child is really moody.
 It’s normal for kids this age to have these really intense swings of emotions and interpersonal dynamics.
 But it’s histrionic.
 One day it’s ‘you’re my best friend ever‘ and the next day it’s ‘you’re not my friend any more ever.’
 It can be really hard for parents.”

 Imagine looking at the world one way your entire life and then having the way you perceive things, including your own feelings and thoughts and your place in the world, shift over the course of a few months.
 This is the exciting, sometimes frightening new territory your pre-adolescent is navigating every day.
-She is not the same little kid she was just a few months ago, but she still needs her parents’ support and guidance.
-In order to set the stage for a good relationship with her as she moves into adolescence, you need to change the way you relate to her in keeping with the seismic shifts going on in her.
+They are not the same little kid they were just a few months ago, but they still needs their parents’ support and guidance.
+In order to set the stage for a good relationship with them as they move into adolescence, you need to change the way you relate to them in keeping with the seismic shifts going on in them.

 Frequently Asked Questions